 - Gretchen Specht, Controller, Shared Financial Services

 Dennis has devoted his professional career to helping nonprofit organizations better meet the needs of their communities.
 For 21 years he served as a development officer, and then as a CEO with United Way in numerous communities around the country.
 He came to Alaska in 1992 to lead the United Way of Anchorage.
 Since moving to Alaska, he has helped build the state’s philanthropic infrastructure through his work with United Ways across the state and through his support in developing the Alaska Community Foundation.
 He is a strong advocate for Alaska’s nonprofit sector.
-In 2001, Dennis led the effort to start The Foraker Group with the mission of building sustainability and organizational capacity in Alaska nonprofits.
+In 2001, Dennis was one of the leaders who started The Foraker Group with the mission of building sustainability and organizational capacity in Alaska nonprofits.
 During his career, he’s trained thousands of professionals and volunteers, spoken at numerous conferences and consulted across America, Canada, Asia and Russia.
 He serves on numerous national nonprofit committees and is a regular speaker at conferences including The Council on Foundations, Tides Foundation, Philanthropy Northwest, and the National Council of Nonprofits.
-He sits on the board of Nature Conservancy in Alaska, and on the national boards for Camp Fire, Inc., the Alliance for Nonprofit Management, and the National Council of Nonprofits.
+He sits on the board of Nature Conservancy in Alaska and on the national board of Camp Fire, Inc.

 Laurie has worked in the nonprofit sector for more than 20 years.
 As COO for The Foraker Group, she co-creates and provides both community-wide and one-on-one training for boards and staff in governance and service, strategic planning, collaboration and resource development.
 Additionally, she coordinates all the educational opportunities that are provided by Foraker and leads the various activities related to creating a culture of philanthropy in Alaska.
 Laurie holds a BA in English from Scripps College and an Executive Master's degree in Not-for-Profit Leadership from Seattle University.
 She is one of a handful of Certified Fund Raising Executives (CFREs) in Alaska.
 She has served on a variety of boards and worked as a volunteer in arts, environmental and human services organizations.
 In 2005, Laurie was named one of “Alaska's Top 40 Under 40” by the Chamber of Commerce, and was named “Outstanding Professional in Philanthropy” in 2006 by the statewide Association of Fundraising Professionals.
 Laurie was born in Anchorage.